Ganesh-Sonawane-IIITV/Bandwidth-Management-with-MEC-APIs/README.md

   ```

 2. Extend API Functionality:
-  -Add endpoints for deleting or modifying bandwidth rules.
+  - Add endpoints for deleting or modifying bandwidth rules.
-  -Support multiple network interfaces.
+  - Support multiple network interfaces.

 4. Integrate with a Frontend:
-  -Use frameworks like React or Angular to manage bandwidth visually.
+  - Use frameworks like React or Angular to manage bandwidth visually.